 Dofetilide can cause your heart to beat irregularly.
 You will need to be in a hospital or another place where you can be monitored closely by your doctor for at least 3 days when you are started or restarted on dofetilide.
 It is important to read the patient information provided to you every time you begin therapy with dofetilide.

-Dofetilide is used to treat irregular heartbeats.
+Dofetilide is used to treat an irregular heartbeat (including atrial fibrillation or atrial flutter).
+It is in a class of medications called antiarrhythmics.
 It improves your heart rhythm by relaxing an overactive heart.

 This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.

 What special precautions should I follow?

 - tell your doctor and pharmacist if you are allergic to dofetilide, any other medications, or any of the ingredients in dofetilide capsules.
 Ask your pharmacist or check the manufacturer's patient information for a list of the ingredients.

 - tell your doctor if you are taking cimetidine (Tagamet), dolutegravir (Tivicay), hydrochlorothiazide (Microzide, Oretic), hydrochlorothiazide and triamterene (Dyazide, Maxzide), ketoconazole (Nizoral), megestrol (Megace), prochlorperazine (Compro, Procomp), trimethoprim (Primsol), trimethoprim and sulfamethoxazole (Bactrim, Septra, Sulfatrim), and verapamil (Calan, Covera, Verelan).
 Your doctor will probably tell you not to take dofetilide if you are taking one or more of these medications.